-- chooses to use AI to review its advertising and marketing content to support compliance, it remains the firm's responsibility to ensure that content complies with the FCA's regulatory requirements. - 3.6.
+- 3.6.
 There are also various FCA rules that can be relevant to the use of technology that clearly require human involvement.
 These include, for example, the framework of personal accountability established by the Senior Managers and Certification Regime (SM&CR) and the rules on systems and controls in SYSC (see, for instance, the general organisational requirements in SYSC 4).
 For more information on the FCA's regulatory approach to AI, see its AI Update. - 3.7.
 The FCA's Conduct of Business (COBS) sets out rules and guidance for firms when dealing with clients, marketing products and providing financial advice.
 In the COBS handbook, and possibly of relevance to the query, COBS 4 provides rules pertaining to Communicating with clients, including financial promotions (although please note that this is primarily concerned with investment-related promotions).
 There are provisions where human oversight might still be required when using AI-generated outputs ('human in the loop').
 For example, COBS 4.11 Record keeping: financial promotion sets out rules involving the delegation by the person allocated the compliance oversight function of making records relating to the communication or approval of a promotion by employees of the firm. - 3.8.
-The FCA has also published rules which provides guidance on the level of competence required of regulated firms and provides useful information to ensure there are adequate senior management arrangements, systems and systems and controls for example SYSC 5.1.2 G, 5.1.14 R and 5.1.15 G. - 3.9.
+The FCA has also published rules which provides guidance on the level of competence required of regulated firms and provides useful information to ensure there are adequate senior management arrangements, systems and controls for example SYSC 5.1.2 G, 5.1.14 R and 5.1.15 G. - 3.9.
 In all cases, ultimate responsibility for ensuring that the requirements of the regulatory system are met sits with the firm. - 3.10.
 Any firm concerned would need to be satisfied that the specific way in which it was using an AI compliance solution was consistent with the rules that apply to it, and these will differ from firm to firm. - 3.11.
 We understand that AI standards are being developed by global standards development organisations such as the International Standards Organisation (ISO).
 The AI Standards hub aims to help stakeholders navigate and actively participate in international AI standardisation efforts.
-The AI Standards hub has a repository of AI standards and Business C may wish to review the standards that are most relevant to Business C's AI systems. - 4.
-How can Business C demonstrate that its AI models and processes are aligned with both FCA and Ofcom standards, especially when the platform's automated compliance recommendations are used to assess multi-channel marketing campaigns?
+The AI Standards hub has a repository of AI standards and Business A may wish to review the standards that are most relevant to Business A's AI systems. - 4.
+How can Business A demonstrate that its AI models and processes are aligned with both FCA and Ofcom standards, especially when the platform's automated compliance recommendations are used to assess multi-channel marketing campaigns?